VivekAggarwal07/AI_booking_assistant/README.md

 - Role-based login keeps client and admin flows separate.
 - Booking status and availability checks make the workflow closer to a real appointment system.

-Tokens used:

-- 110k tokens used in codex.

 ### How to Run

 1. Create and activate a virtual environment.